vidhikoshti/visual-demo/README.md

-# visual-demo
+# Visual-demo
-this is my first git repository. author-vidhi koshti
+This is my first git repository.
+Author-Vidhi Koshti